eeshvardasikcm/shrota-dev/README.md

 - Shrota icons in App for all resolutions.
 - Shrota splash page in Google Play Store for all resolutions.
 - Graha 1.0.0 beta inside Shrota app
+  - Graha project management module is essential part of shrota-dev